Training For Success

-A dynamic journey immersing you in foundational knowledge and skills for Pre-Trades industry, social, health, education, administration and in-house systems.
-This hands-on experience blends five weeks of theory with a rewarding five-week placement with-in our Eastern Bay of plenty Iwi Alliance Providers health and social service, alongside external networking providers
+Our dynamic programs builds foundational knowledge and skills across pre-trades industry, social, health, education, administration and in-house systems.
+This hands-on journey combines five weeks of theory with a five-week placement with our Eastern Bay of Plenty Iwi Alliance Providers and external networking partners.

-This specialised training is offered to those who are ‘work ready’, committed and available to commence part-time, full-time employment or tertiary studies.
-It’s ideal for those motivated to work with our people and driven by making positive change
+This specialised training is designed for work-ready individuals who are committed and available for part-time or full-time employment or tertiary study, and who are motivated to work with our people and create positive change.

 Supports tauira to build essential skills for entry-level roles in health, education, and social services.
 It combines learning with hands-on experience to prepare tauira for meaningful futures